gustavkkk/blockchain/README.md

-# What is this repo for?
+# What is this repository for?

   This repository is for blockchain developers,especially cryptography exchange developers.
 It covers how to install cryptography daemons/wallet, how to test them.
 And It also contains problems what I encountered while developing cryptography exchange.

 # Brainstorming/Sharing Ideas

+  I wrote my ideas/opinions on blockchain.
+Crictizm is always welcome.

 # Thanks